Jose-Angel-Rey/Thumbnail-generator-client/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `yarn dev`

+Run the application in development mode via a Docker image.

+Open http://localhost:3000 to view it in the browser.

+The page will reload if you make edits.
+You will also see any lint errors in the console.

 ### `yarn test`